Benign prostatic hyperplasia: Degeneration

 Benign prostatic hyperplasia is an age-related disease.
-Misrepair-accumulation aging theory suggests that development of benign prostatic hyperplasia is a consequence of fibrosis and weakening of the muscular tissue in the prostate.
+Misrepair-accumulation aging theory suggests that the development of benign prostatic hyperplasia is a consequence of fibrosis and weakening of the muscular tissue in the prostate.
 The muscular tissue is important in the functionality of the prostate, and provides the force for excreting the fluid produced by prostatic glands.
 However, repeated contractions and dilations of myofibers will unavoidably cause injuries and broken myofibers.
 Myofibers have a low potential for regeneration; therefore, collagen fibers need to be used to replace the broken myofibers.
 Such misrepairs make the muscular tissue weak in functioning, and the fluid secreted by glands cannot be excreted completely.
 Then, the accumulation of fluid in glands increases the resistance of muscular tissue during the movements of contractions and dilations, and more and more myofibers will be broken and replaced by collagen fibers.

 Pathophysiology

 As men age, the enzymes aromatase and 5-alpha reductase increase in activity.
-These enzymes are responsible for converting androgen hormones into estrogen and dihydrotestosterone, respectively.
+These enzymes are responsible for converting androgen hormones into estrogen and DHT, respectively.
 This metabolism of androgen hormones leads to a decrease in testosterone but increased levels of DHT and estrogen.